widelands/widelands/doc/sphinx/source/animations.rst

 .. code-block:: lua

    animation_directory = path.dirname(__file__),
-   animations = {
+   -- A file animation for the idle.
+Ideally, we'll only have those if the animation only has 1 frame. animations = {
       idle = {
          hotspot = { 7, 33 },
       },
    },
    spritesheets = {
-      walk = {
+      -- A directional animation as a spritesheet walk = {
          fps = 10,
          frames = 10,